dev-giacomopalma/webprobe/README.md

 # webProbe
-PHP Library to send probes on missions to analyse websites.
+PHP Library to send probes on missions to perform actions on a websites.

 ## How does it work